 As of Sept.
-30, 2021, the available credit enhancement is 15.38%.
+30, 2022, the available credit enhancement was 32.30%.
 The conditional pass-through structure, together with the documented level of OC, enables the program to achieve a 'AA' rating.
-According to our analysis, the required credit enhancement to achieve a 'AA' rating is 11.73%.
-The main reason for the reduction in the required credit enhancement compared to our previous review is the decrease in the expected losses on the cover pool (driven by the reduction in the residential WAFF and WALS), and a lower stressed servicing fee of 35bps annually for residential loans under our global residential loan criteria.
-This compares to 50 bps previously.
+According to our analysis, the required credit enhancement to achieve a 'AA' rating is 12.83% compared to 11.73% in our previous analysis.
+The increase is due to a decrease in the share of substitute assets and that variable interest rates have risen significantly since our last analysis.
+This change in market conditions increased the required credit enhancement, because about 93% of the bonds pay a floating interest rate, compared to about 80.1% of the assets paying floating.

 Collateral Uplift Metrics As of Sept.
-30, 2021 As of Sept.
-30, 2020 Asset WAM (years) 16.43 16.85 Liability WAM (years) 3.68 - extendible by 50 2.47 - extendible by 50 Available credit enhancement 15.38 19.16 Required credit enhancement for first notch of collateral uplift (%) N/A N/A Required credit enhancement for second notch of collateral uplift (%) N/A N/A Required credit enhancement for third notch of collateral uplift (%) N/A N/A Target credit enhancement for maximum uplift (%) 11.73 12.26 Potential collateral-based uplift (notches) Up to aa Up to aa Adjustment for liquidity Ν Ν Adjustment for committed overcollateralization Ν Ν
+30, 2022 As of Sept.
+30, 2021 Asset WAM (years) 16.77 16.43 Liability WAM (years) 3.05 - extendible by 50 3.68 - extendible by 50 Available credit enhancement 32.3 15.38 Required credit enhancement for first notch of collateral uplift (%) N/A N/A Required credit enhancement for second notch of collateral uplift (%) N/A N/A Required credit enhancement for third notch of collateral uplift (%) N/A N/A Target credit enhancement for maximum uplift (%) 12.83 11.73 Potential collateral-based uplift (notches) Up to aa Up to aa Adjustment for liquidity Ν N Adjustment for committed overcollateralization Ν N Collateral support uplift (notches) aa aa